diggerwoo/jsh/README.md

 If the application scenario is as follows, then JSH may be suitable for you:
 - Need to limit certain groups or certain users to only access limited Linux commands.
 E.g. crontab -e, ssh to a limited range of hosts.
-- These users are not advanced Linux administrators and do not need operations such as pipe filtering, grep.
+- These users are not advanced Linux administrators and do not need operations such as pipe filtering, grep, or the host environment does not need them to do this.

 Key steps required to deploy JSH:
 1. Compile and install jsh, note that jsh depends on [libocli](https://github.com/diggerwoo/libocli), you need to compile and install libocli first.
 2. Edit the configuration file for specific group or user, to include all the limited commands.
-3. Edit /etc/passwd, or usermod -s .. -g .. to change the user's shell and group.
+3. Edit /etc/passwd, or usermod -s /usr/local/bin/jsh -g <limited_group> to change the user's shell and group.

 Then after logging in the user will enter a jailed shell environment, only those commands listed in the configuration file can be accessed.